alerner1/devinitely-client/README.md

 * Signup and Login
   * DONE set up navbar component to render no matter what page you're on
-  * set up routes and components for login page if not authed (w/ redirect)
+  * DONE set up routes and components for login page if not authed (w/ redirect)
-  * set up routes and components for sign up page to work if not authed
+  * DONE set up routes and components for sign up page to work if not authed
-  * set up state to store user and token when logged in
+  * DONE set up state to store user and token when logged in

 * User Homepage
-  * navbar with appropriate routes/components (can be empty for now)
+  * DONE navbar with appropriate routes/components (can be empty for now)
-  * components/design for activity dashboard
+  * DONE components/design for activity dashboard
-  * start working on job leads dashboard components and design if time -- routes to create form, show page, edit page, etc
+  * SOME DONE start working on job leads dashboard components and design if time -- routes to create form, show page, edit page, etc

 MONDAY: